Blossom End Rot

 Use just enough fertilizer.
 Too much and too little of a good thing is bad for your plants.

-At the same time, too little fertilizer means your plants won’t have enough nourishment to support growth.
+At the same time, too little fertilizer means your plants won’t have enough nourishment to support plant growth.

 By following these tips you can grow juicy and plump tomatoes and sweet peppers in no time!